Aider-AI/aider/benchmark/README.md

 pip install -e .

 # Run the benchmark:
-./benchmark/benchmark.py a-helpful-name-for-this-run --model gpt-3.5-turbo --edit-format whole --threads 10
+./benchmark/benchmark.py a-helpful-name-for-this-run --model gpt-3.5-turbo --edit-format whole --threads 10 --exercises-dir polyglot-benchmark
 ```

 The above will create a folder `tmp.benchmarks/YYYY-MM-DD-HH-MM-SS--a-helpful-name-for-this-run` with benchmarking results.
-Run like this, the script will run all 133 exercises in a random order.
+Run like this, the script will run all 225 exercises in a random order.

 You can run `./benchmark/benchmark.py --help` for a list of all the arguments, but here are the most useful to keep in mind: